Pharmacist and Intern Pharmacist Vaccinators

 New pharmacist/intern pharmacist vaccinator

-Once learning assessment is complete an independent clinical assessment (including two supervised vaccination events) must be completed.
+Once learning assessment is complete, an independent clinical assessment (including two supervised vaccination events) must be completed.
 Notification then needs to be sent through to the Pharmaceutical Society of New Zealand (PSNZ).

-Pharmacist/intern pharmacist vaccinators must keep a copy of their clinical assessment paperwork and their vaccinator foundation course certificate within their personnel file.
 Medicines Control may request evidence of completion.
 (This clinical assessment is the only evidence of completion, if it is lost recertification will need to be completed).

-See Immunisation Handbook A4.1.2 Process for all vaccinators for further details.
+See Immunisation Handbook A4.1.2 process for all vaccinators for further details.

 I am currently a provisional authorised pharmacist/provisional intern pharmacist vaccinator